What is the NCIS

-The NCIS is governed by a Board of Management comprised of Coronial, Commonwealth, State, Territory and New Zealand representatives.
+The NCIS is governed by a Board of Management comprised of Coronial, Public Health, and rotating jurisdictional representatives from Australian State/Territories and New Zealand.
 The role of the Board is to ensure effective management of funds, provide strategic direction and ensure all legal and financial responsibilities are met.

 The Board is chaired by the Secretary of the Department of Justice and Regulation in Victoria and meets three times a year.

 The provision and use of coronial data is governed by a Licence Agreement held between the NCIS and each coronial jurisdiction in Australia and New Zealand and a Memorandum of Understanding between the NCIS and Victoria.
 Licence Agreements are renewed regularly.

 Administrative support is provided by the Department of Justice and Regulation in Victoria.
 This includes: Finance, Payroll, ICT and Human Relations.

 Funding for the NCIS is provided annually from core funding agencies:

 - New Zealand Ministry of Justice

 - Commonwealth Department of Infrastructure and Regional Development